 Growing up, food was very much a ‘necessity’ as my mother was not a fan of the kitchen!
 It wasn’t until I first visited Italy as an adult that I realised that eating home-grown food and the whole ceremony of sitting down for a long leisurely meal made it a whole different event for me.
 I will never forget my first just-picked, warm from the sun, Italian tomato or fig. Or the mad Italian across a table from me in a cafe in Conegliano in the Veneto, enthusing with so many hand gestures I had no time to remember which one was which, explaining about his homemade cheese that was carefully wrapped in nettles and buried in the countryside for months on end.
 Food was pretty much brought alive for me from that point on.

 Years later, whilst living in London, I was lucky enough to work for la cucina Caldesi Cookery School in Marylebone.
-It was there that my passion was fuelled further by being able to work with a succession of Regional Italian chefs from the Amalfi coast, Sardinia and Venice.
-Combine that with the energy and variety of what was happening within one mile of where I lived – The Marylebone Farmers Market, The Ginger Pig, La Fromagerie, The Natural Kitchen and The Providores – there was no hope for me – the seed was sown for The Jericho Kitchen (albeit in another venue!!).
+It was there that my passion was fuelled further by being able to work with a succession of regional Italian chefs from the Amalfi coast, Sardinia and Venice.
+Combine that with the energy and variety of what was happening within one mile of where I lived – The Marylebone Farmers Market, The Ginger Pig, La Fromagerie, The Natural Kitchen and The Providores – and there was no hope for me.
+The seed was sown for The Jericho Kitchen (albeit in another location).

-So, after a food journey of some 25 years I am finally here having opened the doors to The Jericho Kitchen Cookery School just outside Oxford in January 2015.
-I look forward to meeting you in the future!
+So, after a food journey of some 30 years, I am finally here, having opened the doors to The Jericho Kitchen Cookery School just outside Oxford in January 2015.
+I look forward to meeting you in the future.

 Owner of the Jericho Kitchen and food addict!